Overview

 - DX code ISOInternational Organization for Standardization represents the film’s (or sensors) sensitivity to the light.
 The higher the number, the more information will be captured.
 400 ISO film is more sensitive to light than 200 ISO film by 1 stop.
 25 – 3200, auto wind, AE, self-timer, flash off, flash on, slow sync

 This camera is very easy to use.
 You switch it on and push the shutter buttonEither mechanical and/or electronic shutters are possible.
 Mechanical systems can use a leaf (or iris) shutter or curtain shutter.
 In digital cameras a third alternative is also possible: the electronic shutter.
 This works by activating and then deactivating the CCD so that no further light can be recorded, regardless of whether light is hitting the CCD.
 The shutter controls the exposure time, which can range from thousandths of a second to several minutes or more.
 Fast shutter speeds freeze action, slow speeds are more suited to stationary subjects.
-A tripod is recommended for slow exposure shots to avoid camera shake.
-More, that's all.
+A tripod is recommended for slow exposure shots to avoid camera shake, or IBIS.
+More, that’s all.
 AutofocusAutofocus (AF) is an optical system that uses a sensor, a control system and a motor to focus on an automatically or manually selected point or area.
 The process of autofocusing generally works as follows: • An autofocus processor (AFP) makes a small change in the focusing distance.

 • AFP reads the AF sensor to assess whether and by how much focus has improved.